 Boston’s restaurant scene gets a bad rap: blame the small-town vibe or the Puritanical history.
-In fact, however, the city is crawling with top-notch restaurants.
+In fact, the city is crawling with top-notch restaurants.

 Here, a few of the best for the luxury-oriented.

 Menton: Boston’s answer to Eleven Madison Park, local star Barbara Lynch’s latest restaurant hits all the checkpoints: beautiful space in an up-and-coming neighborhood (the once dodgy, now elegant Fort Point), exquisite service, and refined,ultra-fresh food.
 The menu is available as a four-course prix fixe ($95) or a seven-course tasting menu ($145) – go for the latter and delight in dishes like wild bluefin tuna with gazpacho, cucumber and basil – summer in a bowl.